-The District has verified that the equipment is not located within 1,000 feet of the outer boundary of a K-12 school.
+The facility is located within the Fresno County heavy oil production fields.
+The equipment will not be located within 1,000 feet of the outer boundary of a K-12 school.
 Therefore, the public notification requirement of California Health and Safety Code 42301.6 is not applicable to this project.